TLDR

 What software features do mid-sized nonprofits in the $500K-$3M range actually need that enterprise platforms over-deliver on?

-At $500K-$3M, the core requirements are donor contact management, restricted fund tracking for grant compliance, board-ready reporting, and self-serve administration.
-Enterprise platforms like Salesforce and Blackbaud add major gift pipeline management, multi-entity consolidation, and deep customization — features that require dedicated staff to use and maintain.
+At $500K-$3M, the core requirements are donor contact management, restricted fund tracking for grant compliance, board-ready reporting, and day-to-day administration.
+Enterprise platforms like Salesforce and Blackbaud add major gift pipeline management, multi-entity consolidation, and deep customization - features that require dedicated staff to use and maintain.
 Most organizations in this range do not have that staff capacity, so they pay for features they cannot operate.

 Q&A